xiaolai/regular-investing-in-box/docs/en/README.md

 ![Figure03](../images/Figure03.png)

-But if you take another look at chart above, you'll see that the red line crosses the blue line for the first time in 2009.
+But if you take another look at the chart above, you'll see that the red line crosses the blue line for the first time in 2009.
 So while it took the S&P 500 **286** weeks to return to its high, your strategy of regular investing began to see steady positive returns after just *111* weeks.
 When you started to see positive returns, the S&P 500 was still 30% off its all-time high.
 When the S&P 500 finally returned to its high after 286 weeks, your strategy was already showing returns of *32.64%*.

 Let's take a look at an even more striking example.
 Suppose you started regularly investing in Bitcoin in December of 2017, when Bitcoin was at it's all-time high of \$19,800.
 Shortly afterwards, the price crashed, and it still hasn't returned to its all-time high.
 The chart below assumes you started regularly investing in Bitcoin on December 11th, 2017, and kept it up for 87 weeks.